Or, cheap and good pesto for your queer decadence on a budget

 I really missed my Crock Pot while I was in Japan.
 You can definitely buy a reasonably-priced slow cooker (surô kukkâ, スロークッカー) online or large homegoods stores.
 A rice-cooker can double as a slow cooker for many recipes, but since the purpose of the rice cooker is to get the moisture out, it may not…

 A nice bright salsa to end the summer (never mind it’s been over for a month).
 This recipe is very simple, and I love the way the flavors and textures work together.
 I like to serve this with homemade tortillas (or rice or quinoa), avocados, and roasted kabocha tossed with cumin and cayenne.

 I’ve noticed a lot of people find my blog by searching for bamboo shoot recipes.
 This year, I wanted to develop a new recipe to add to the list and to make something other than bamboo-rice with the shoot I bought.
-My friend and temporary roommate mentioned that she had seen a bamboo and kabocha curry…
+My temporary roommate mentioned that she had seen a bamboo and kabocha curry at…